NickAger/nickager.github.io/_posts/2016-03-07-DocumentPicker.md

 }
 ```

 `NADocumentPicker` returns a [Future](https://github.com/Thomvis/BrightFutures#examples).
-Hooking into `onSuccess` will provide the URL of the file choosen by the user.
+Hooking into `onSuccess` provides the URL of the file choosen by the user.

 ## Installation